Featured

 A Passionate Advocate for Public Health: Meet Logan Hamilton

-Like many Chamberlain University students, Logan Hamilton is working full time while earning a degree online.
-But Logan’s commitments don’t end there.
-She is also working a part-time job, serving as student president of an honor society and presenting her research at public health conferences — all while pursuing her Master of Public Health (MPH) degree at Chamberlain.
-Find out how she’s balancing her many roles while also maintaining a 4.0 GPA.
+Like many Chamberlain University students, Logan Hamilton worked full time while earning a degree online.
+But Logan’s commitments didn’t end there.
+She also worked a part-time job, served as student president of an honor society and presented her research at public health conferences — all while pursuing her Master of Public Health (MPH) degree at Chamberlain.
+Find out how she balanced her many roles while also maintaining a 4.0 GPA.

 From healthcare administration to public health advocacy